Juganof/flipdashboard/README.md

 # Marktplaats Scraper

-This repository contains a simple Python script to fetch product listings from a Marktplaats search page.
+This repository contains a simple Python script to fetch product listings from all pages of a Marktplaats search.

 ## Usage